GameFoundry/B3DFramework/Documentation/Manuals/docs/01_Developer_Manuals/07_Renderer/01_customRenderer.md

 While what we have shown so far is enough to create a custom renderer, there are also a variety of utilities that can help out in the process.
 These systems aren't critical for renderer creation, but instead provide an easier way to perform commonly required functions.

 ## RendererUtility
 @bs::ct::RendererUtility provides some commonly required functionality for rendering.
 For the most part it provides methods that are wrappers around various **RenderAPI** methods described previously.
-It can be accessed globally through @bs::ct::gRendererUtility() and the relevant methods are:
+It can be accessed globally through @bs::ct::GetRendererUtility() and the relevant methods are:
  - @bs::ct::RendererUtility::setPass - Binds a pass from a specific **Material** for rendering.
 Any further draw calls will be rendered using this pass.
  - @bs::ct::RendererUtility::setPassParams - Binds parameters (textures, samplers, etc.) from a **Material**, in the form of **GpuParamsSet**.
 Any further draw calls will be rendered using these parameters.
  - @bs::ct::RendererUtility::draw - Draws a specific sub-mesh of the provided **ct::Mesh**, using the currently bound pass.